 But what about your skin?

-As essential as it is for your body, it may be time to view topical Niacinamide as a permanent ‘must have’ in your beauty regimen, and I’ve got eight reasons that will have you questioning your entire skincare routine.
+As essential as it is for your body, it may be time to view topical Niacinamide as a permanent ‘must have’ in your beauty regimen.
+I’ve got eight reasons that will have you questioning your entire skincare routine!

 1. Your skin’s self defence is improved

 There are cells in your skin known as Langerhans cells.
 They are responsible for the protection and repair mechanisms of your skin.
-They are shy little guys, and when you expose your skin to the sun, especially when you’re out in the sun and you burn your skin, they temporarily retreat leaving the skin without its natural immunity against invading microbes or the safeguards against the activity of precancerous lesions.
+They are shy little guys, and when you expose your skin to the sun (especially when you’re sun burnt) they temporarily retreat.
+This means that your skin is left without its natural immunity against invading microbes or the safeguards against the activity of precancerous lesions.
 Honestly, it’s scary stuff.

 2. Improves epidermal barrier performance

 The what now?
-The Epidermal barrier is the outer layer of your skin that has three main functions.
-To keep out any bad microbes and other external agents, to prevent water loss and keep you nice and hydrated and to protect against UV rays.
+The epidermal barrier is the outer layer of your skin that has three main functions.
+To keep out any bad microbes and other external agents, to prevent water loss to keep you nice and hydrated and to protect against UV rays.
 Everything about your skin is better when the epidermal lipid barrier is functioning at its peak.
 Niacinamide increases the production of ceramides (an essential component of your lipid barrier), keeping the skin strong and preventing Trans Epidermal Water Loss (TEWL).
 Basically you need it for beautiful hydrated skin.

 3. Hydration is improved